Persepolis F.C.–Sepahan S.C. rivalry: 2006 Hazfi Cup Final

 This rivalry started in 2006 when Sepahan and Persepolis contested the Hafzi Cup championship, Iranian football's second-most prestigious competition.
-After both teams battled to a 1–1 tie in the first leg in Tehran, the two sides returned to Esfahan's Nagshe Jahan Stadium for the pivotal second leg, when a champion would be crowned.
-The first half was uneventful.
-But in the second half, things would get explosive.
-Ebrahim Asadi gave the reds the lead at the 56-minute mark.
-With that, a Persepolis championship seemed to be a foregone conclusion.
-But just nine minutes later, Hamid Shafiee, who also scored the equalizer in the first leg, tied the game with a goal in the 64th minute.
-Neither team would do anything special in extra time, so the game went to penalty kicks.
+After both teams drew 1–1 in the first leg in Tehran, the two sides returned to Esfahan's Nagshe Jahan Stadium for the second leg, which would decide the champion.
+The game ended with a 1–1 draw even after extra time, which led to a penalty shootout, which led to a Sepahan winning the shootout 4–2.